Are you aged 16 or over and interested in gaining valuable work experience within the NHS?

 Once we have received your application, you will be contacted by a member of the education team, who will be able to let you know if we can offer you a placement.

 Please note that we do not provide work experience within the following areas and there are no exceptions to this:

 - Radiology for individuals under 18 years of age

 All work experience placements are offered as an observation-only experience.

 How do I apply?

 It’s great to hear your interested in potentially getting some work experience in the NHS and within our Trust.
-The first step is to submit an application form.Complete our online application form
+The first step is to submit an online application form.Apply online

 The application process

 - The application for is received and reviewed by our education and development hub.

 - Our team will scope any potential placement opportunities in our hospital.